stesie/elm-talk/talk.md

 Note:

-* die gesamte Standardbibliothek ist so aufgebaut, dass keine Exceptions benötigt werden
+* the whole standard library is built in a way that doesn't need exceptions
-* statt dessen wird in allen Fällen, in denen Probleme auftreten können `Maybe` oder `Result` Typen zurückgegeben
+* instead it returns `Maybe` or `Result` types
-* `Result` hat zwei "Slots", ein Typ für den Fehlerfall (`Err`) und einen Erfolgsfall `Ok`
+* `Result` has two constructors, one for errors and one for okayish

 <!--s-->